 Ronaldo is a person who, as a child, wanted to be the best at everything.
 But soccer was his love.
 He trained every day.
 Not because he had to, but because he enjoyed it.
 He only had one dream.
 Escape the slums by becoming the best football player and helping people with his future fame and money.

-For Ronaldo, football wasn’t just a game for fun.
-It was a severe sport for which you have to train every day.
+For Ronaldo, football wasn't just a game for fun.
+It was a severe sport for which you had to train every day.
 He believed in training very hard.
 That was precisely what he did.

 Cristiano Ronaldo - Misfortunes are part of it

 When Ronaldo played at the age of fifteen at the Portuguese club Sporting Lisbon, the next setback came.
 Years of training could not have prepared him for a physical abnormality of his heart.
 At rest, his heart went as fast as an average person would have after 100 meters of sprinting.